YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 The distribution of UPTICK tokens is planned as follows:

-**[Private Sale and Advisors**: 15%**]**
+**Private Sale and Advisors: 15%**

  Starting from Uptick Network's launch, there is a one-year vesting period in place, during which the UPTICK tokens are vested on a daily basis at a rate of 1/365.
 The full amount of tokens are held in vesting accounts, allowing the owner to stake them on the Uptick Network with unvested tokens.

 This measure is in place to improve the security of the Uptick Network, while still allowing UPTICK owners to receive block rewards.

-**[Core Team**: 15%**]**
+**Core Team: 15%**

 Starting from Uptick Network's launch, there is a four-year vesting period in place, during which the team will vest 1/8th of its UPTICK tokens every six months.
 The full amount of tokens are secured in a vesting account with multisig, allowing the owner to stake on Uptick Network with unvested tokens.

 This measure is in place to improve the security of the Uptick Network, while still allowing the team to receive block rewards.

-**[Foundation**: 20%**]**
+**Foundation: 20%**

 Reserved to support the operations of the foundation.

-**[Ecosystem Development**: 47.5%**]**
+**Ecosystem Development: 47.5%**

-1. Value exchange with strategic interchain partners
+* Value exchange with strategic interchain partners

-1. Performance-based incentive for ecosystem application builders and end users (app dev and ops mining)
+* Performance-based incentive for ecosystem application builders and end users (app dev and ops mining)

-1. Awards for outstanding partners
+* Awards for outstanding partners

-1. Incentives for NFT pledge and loan
+* Incentives for NFT pledge and loan

-1. Interchain DeFi farming
+* Interchain DeFi farming

-1. Incentive and awards to Uptick DAO participants and activities
+* Incentive and awards to Uptick DAO participants and activities

-1. More
+* More

-**[Airdrop**: 2.5%**]**
+**Airdrop: 2.5%**

 The goal for this airdrop is to support the long-term success of Uptick Network and its core ecosystem partners and users.
 It includes but is not limited to the following categories:

-1. Media and marketing contributors
+* Media and marketing contributors

-1. Testnet validator & governance contributors (inc Testnet 1.0 & Testnet 2.0)
+* Testnet validator & governance contributors (inc Testnet 1.0 & Testnet 2.0)

-1. Testnet marketplace contributors (inc Testnet 1.0 & Testnet 2.0)
+* Testnet marketplace contributors (inc Testnet 1.0 & Testnet 2.0)

-1. Uptick's IRISnet marketplace contributors
+* Uptick's IRISnet marketplace contributors

-1. Uptick's Loopring marketplace contributors
+* Uptick's Loopring marketplace contributors

-1. Cosmos Hub $ATOM token holders that meet certain requirement
+* Cosmos Hub $ATOM token holders that meet certain requirement

-1. IRISnet Hub $IRIS token holders that meet certain requirement
+* IRISnet Hub $IRIS token holders that meet certain requirement

-1. IRISnet Governance | Supporters of Uptick-related proposals
+* IRISnet Governance | Supporters of Uptick-related proposals

-1. Other platforms, applications and communities that support the Uptick project
+* Other platforms, applications and communities that support the Uptick project

 The distribution of the airdrop will occur in stages, rather than all at once on genesis launch day.
 Additionally, certain categories of the airdrop will follow a vesting schedule.